chingyaoc/TMD/README.md

 ## Graph Classification on TUDataset

-Pre-compute the pairwise distance (potentially parallel).
-This generates the pair-wise distance matrix in `PairDist/M_MUTAG_L4_w0.5.npy`.
+Step 1: Pre-compute the pairwise distance (potentially parallel).
+For instance, the following script compute the pairwise distances of MUTAG with `pairwise_dist.py` by separating it into 4 batches, where each batch is computed parallely.
+One can merge the batches with `merge.py`.
 ```
 python pairwise_dist.py --w 0.5 --L 4 --dataset MUTAG --idx 0
 python pairwise_dist.py --w 0.5 --L 4 --dataset MUTAG --idx 1